How to Prevent a Second Stroke: Expert Tips and FAQs

 - Mediterranean diet: Foods that promote heart health

-- DASH diet: Foods that help with hypertension
+- DASH diet: Foods that help with hypertension (high blood pressure)

 3. Find Coping Strategies for Stress

-Stress is inevitable in life and it’s crucial to find healthy ways to cope with it.
+Stress is inevitable in life, and it’s crucial to find healthy ways to cope with it.

 Smoking or consuming alcohol “can raise blood pressure levels and the risk for stroke.”
 Discover better coping strategies for stress, like the following: